JetBrains/teamcity-documentation/topics/manage-teamcity-license.md

 A single license can only be used on a single running TeamCity server at any given time.
 Running secondary TeamCity nodes in addition to the main node does not require a separate license at this time.

 If you create a copy of the server and run two servers at the same time, you should ensure each license key is used on a single server only.
-You can use the Evaluation (limited time) license to run a server for testing/non-production purposes.
+You can use the Trial (limited time) license to run a server for testing/non-production purposes.
 The licenses are not bound to a specific server instance, machine, and so on.
 The only limitation is that a license cannot be used on several servers at the same time.

 When you already own license(s) and buy more licenses, you can [request](https://www.jetbrains.com/support/sales/) JetBrains sales to make the new licenses co\-termed with those already purchased, so that all the licenses have equal maintenance expiration date.
 The cost of the licenses is then lowered proportionally.
 When buying many licenses, you are welcome to [contact](https://www.jetbrains.com/support/sales/) our sales for available volume discounts.